helloitsurdvq/VietnameseStockArticleClassification/README.md

-app/                        # model deployment crawler/                    # data collection program (using Scrapy) data/                       # raw and processed data collected from websites source                      # processed data and jupyter notebooks for the pipeline -- ./data/                  # processed data
+app/                        # model deployment crawler/                    # data collection program (using Scrapy) data/                       # raw and processed data collected from websites idea/                       # original proposal idea of ​​the project source/                     # processed data and jupyter notebooks for the pipeline -- ./data/                  # processed data
 -- .ipynb                   # all trained models for evaluation report                      # project report and presentation